What you can expect from this article...

 I also like that it’s easy to download photo editing software to the phone.
 That means I can immediately edit pictures for online use and share them via social media.

-The has by far the best camera of any smartphone I’ve yet used.
+The Google Pixel has by far the best camera of any smartphone I’ve yet used.

 The Best 360-Degree Action Camera for Travel Photography by World Trip Diaries